Navigation Bar

 I. Courtship Behaviors in Birds

-Bird courtship behaviors encompass a fascinating range of rituals, each tailored to attract mates and secure reproductive success.
+Bird courtship behaviors are a mix of rituals to attract mates and ensure reproductive success.

 1. Bright Colored Birds Are More Attractive to Mates